Helly meets Garside and Artin: Introduction

 (2) Similarly to a CAT(0) space, an injective metric space (or, more generally, a space with convex geodesic bicombing) has a boundary at infinity, with two different topologies: the cone topology and the Tits topology \cite{DesLang2015,kleiner2018higher}.
 The former gives rise to an \emph{EZ-boundary} (cf. \cite{Bestvina1999,FaLa2005}) of $G$ \cite{DesLang2015}.
 The topology of an EZ-boundary reflects some algebraic properties of the group, and its existence implies e.g.\ the Novikov conjecture.
 The Tits topology is finer and provides subtle quasi-isometric invariants of $G$ \cite{kleiner2018higher}.
 It is observed in \cite{Helly} that Helly groups admit EZ-boundaries.

-(3) For a discrete group $G$ the \emph{Farrell-Jones Conjecture} asserts that the $K$-theoretic (or $L$-theoretic) \emph{assembly map}, that is a homomorphism from a homology group of the classifying space $E_{\mathcal{VCY}}(G)$ to a $K$-group (or $L$-group) of a group ring, is an isomorphism (see e.g.\ \cite{FarRou2000,BarLuc2012,KasRup2017,Roushon2018} for details).
+(3) For a discrete group $G$ the \emph{Farrell-Jones conjecture} asserts that the $K$-theoretic (or $L$-theoretic) \emph{assembly map}, that is a homomorphism from a homology group of the classifying space $E_{\mathcal{VCY}}(G)$ to a $K$-group (or $L$-group) of a group ring, is an isomorphism (see e.g.\ \cite{FarRou2000,BarLuc2012,KasRup2017,Roushon2018} for details).
 We say that $G$ satisfies the \emph{Farrell-Jones conjecture with finite wreath products} if for any finite group $F$ the wreath product $G\wr F$ satisfies the Farrell-Jones conjecture.
-It is proved in \cite{KasRup2017} that groups acting on spaces with convex geodesic bicombing satisfy the Farrell-Jones Conjecture with finite wreath products.
+It is proved in \cite{KasRup2017} that groups acting on spaces with convex geodesic bicombing satisfy the Farrell-Jones conjecture with finite wreath products.

-The Farrell-Jones Conjecture implies, for example, the Novikov Conjecture, and the Borel Conjecture in high dimensions.
-Farrell-Roushon \cite{FarRou2000} established the Farrell-Jones Conjecture for braid groups, Bartels-L{\"u}ck \cite{BarLuc2012} and Wegner \cite{Wegner2012} proved it for CAT(0) groups (see Subsection~\ref{s:main} for examples of CAT(0) Artin groups).
-Recently, Roushon~\cite{Roushon2018} established the Farrell-Jones Conjecture for some (but not all) spherical and Euclidean Artin groups.
+The Farrell-Jones conjecture implies, for example, the Novikov Conjecture, and the Borel Conjecture in high dimensions.
+Farrell-Roushon \cite{FarRou2000} established the Farrell-Jones conjecture for braid groups, Bartels-L{\"u}ck \cite{BarLuc2012} and Wegner \cite{Wegner2012} proved it for CAT(0) groups (see Subsection~\ref{s:main} for examples of CAT(0) Artin groups).
+Recently, Roushon~\cite{Roushon2018} established the Farrell-Jones conjecture for some (but not all) spherical and Euclidean Artin groups.
 His proof relies on observing that some Artin groups fit into appropriate exact sequences.
-After completion of the first version of the current paper we were informed by Xiaolei Wu that he proved the Farrell-Jones Conjecture with finite wreath products for even Artin groups of type FC \cite{XWu}.
+After completion of the first version of the current paper Br{\"u}ck-Kielak-Wu \cite{XWu} presented another proof of the Farrell-Jones conjecture with finite wreath products for a subclass of the class of FC type Artin groups --- for even Artin groups of type FC.